ThatGuySam/customer-chat-for-facebook/README.txt

 == Description ==

-This is a plugin for the new Customer Chat Beta so you can try Facebook Messenger on your own Wordpress site!
+This is a plugin for the brand new Customer Chat Beta so you can try the Official Facebook Messenger on your own Wordpress site!

 Keep in mind Facebook is currently beta testing this.